 How We Are Organised

-KONP is a network of local health campaign groups (with some affiliates focused on other areas of social justice campaigning) spread across England.
+Keep Our NHS Public is an individual membership organisation with supporters in a network of over 70 local health campaign groups.
+We have some national affiliates and also many supporting groups such as trade unions and organisations focused on other areas of social justice campaigning.
+We are predominantly organised across England.
 We have a national office that supports local campaigns and co-ordinates the Executive Committee’s lobbying efforts.

-KONP’s sovereign body is our Steering Group, made up from the representatives of all of our local groups.
-The Steering Group votes on all major campaigning and policy positions.
-The day to day running of the organisation is carried out by the Executive Committee members with a small paid staff.
+Keep Our NHS Public’s sovereign body is our Steering Group, made up from the representatives of all of our local groups and other full affiliates.
+The Steering Group decides our major campaigning and policy positions.
+The day-to-day running of the organisation is carried out by the Executive Committee members with a small team of paid staff.